Elizabeth Holland: Holland's jewels and costume

 An inventory of jewels belonging to Elizabeth Holland survives.
-It includes a diamond ring, which had been a gift from Mary Shelton and a sapphire ring given to by Mistress Freeston.
+It includes a diamond ring, which had been a gift from Mary Shelton and a sapphire ring given to her by Mistress Freeston.
 She had a brooch with a picture of Cupid, one with the Trinity, and another of Our Lady of Pity with Christ in her lap.
 She owned a gold pin case, and three gold button clasps for partlets each set with two "counterfeit" stones.
 A girdle of gold chain links had a "tablet" or locket of gold with the Virgin Mary holding the "vernacle" or veil with the image of Jesus, and a jacinth stone on its other side.
 She owned four pairs of billiments, upper and nether, of goldsmith's work for her French hoods, and a velvet-covered prayer book with gold mounts.

 An inventory of her clothes includes French-style gowns of black velvet, satin, and damask, some with "placards" (stomachers) of the same fabric.
 She had two farthingales made of red Bruges satin.
 Her partlets were made of lawn or of black velvet.
 She owned a velvet side-saddle, and practised embroidery and had a cushion cover on a frame, another was worked with her own initials "E.H".